Facebook Tips for Writers: Profiles vs. Pages

 • Pages are best for branding.
 As a writer, you are a brand, just as surely as Pepsi and Apple are.
 Facebook Pages were made with brands in mind and so contain numerous features that will aid you in reaching more eyeballs.
 The features of Profiles pale in comparison.

 • Easy incorporation into your website.
-Want “likes”?
-Facebook makes it easy for fans to “like” your Page from other places on the web, such as your website.
-Simply add a predetermined code to your website header and you can start collecting more “likes” without users having to even visit Facebook.
+Facebook makes it easy for fans to interact with your Page from other places on the web, such as your website.
+Simply use the follow button generator and add the code to your website.

 • Detailed stats.
 While Facebook's statistics are still lacking the robust detail of Google Analytics, there's been a vast improvement in the past few years.
 Now you can see how many people your content has reached, which posts have performed the best, which content has been shared the most, etc. This sort of info is crucial for planning your social media strategy.